hoeghen/clojure/README.md

-# shopgun backend - clojure 2019
+# minlokalebutik backend - clojure 2019

-A clojure based gateway to load from shopgun to firebase Also it provides cleaning of the firebase
+A clojure based gateway to load from minlokalebutik to firebase Also it provides cleaning of the firebase